schneems/schneems/_posts/2016-01-25-ruby-debugging-magic-cheat-sheet.md

 This method was defined on line 14 of the file `active_support/core_ext/object/blank.rb`.

-## Opening a depenency from a project
+## Opening a dependency from a project

 ```sh
 $ bundle open active_support